-A supplicant to his own filmography, Paul Schrader returns to his wheelhouse with this story of an agonized reverend losing his grip on faith and his flock.
+A supplicant to his own filmography, Paul Schrader returns with this tale of an agonized reverend losing a grip on faith.

 In fact, First Reformed plays so much like old-school Schrader, you might confuse it for the work of a dutiful grad student: Once again, we get a tortured Travis Bickle voiceover (Hawke’s Ernst Toller keeps a journal from which, in between hitting the sauce, he reads passages like “I know there is no hope”); here, too, is a troubled woman who needs saving (Amanda Seyfried, playing a character named Mary), and Toller’s own memories of his soldier son, killed in Iraq.

 The plot takes a timely turn toward homegrown terrorism, and even as cinematographer Alexander Dynan amasses ominous clouds, the film’s break from head-bound matters is a tonic.
 True to form, Schrader’s ultimate culprit is, of course, the big guy upstairs—not that First Reformed works as an honest examination of faith so much as a picture of its much-telegraphed unraveling.